confluentinc/librdkafka/CONFIGURATION.md

 opaque                                   |               | Application opaque (set with rd_kafka_conf_set_opaque())
-queued.min.messages                      |        100000 | Minimum number of messages that should to be available for consumption by application. fetch.wait.max.ms                        |           100 | Maximum time the broker may wait to fill the response with fetch.min.bytes. fetch.min.bytes                          |             1 | Minimum number of bytes the broker responds with.
+queued.min.messages                      |        100000 | Minimum number of messages that should to be available for consumption by application. fetch.wait.max.ms                        |           100 | Maximum time the broker may wait to fill the response with fetch.min.bytes. fetch.message.max.bytes                  |       1048576 | Maximum number of bytes per topic+partition to request when fetching messages from the broker. fetch.min.bytes                          |             1 | Minimum number of bytes the broker responds with.
 If fetch.wait.max.ms expires the accumulated data will be sent to the client regardless of this setting. fetch.error.backoff.ms                   |           500 | How long to postpone the next fetch request for a topic+partition in case of a fetch error. queue.buffering.max.messages             |        100000 | Maximum number of messages allowed on the producer queue.